alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

+**UPDATE (August 15, 2026)**

+Three more papers have been developed.

+**binary_stack_alphabet_hierarchy_dpda.pdf:** This paper shows that, for general DPDAs with a fixed number of states, increasing the stack-alphabet size yields a genuine hierarchy, resolving the problem left open by Masopust for the model with epsilon moves.
+Its main technical result is a representation-independent lower bound, ∣Q∣∣Γ∣≥mk+1, obtained through a completion-slope argument.

+**exact_resource_frontiers_dpda.pdf:** This paper determines exact state–stack resource frontiers for DPDA representations that must faithfully realize the residual dynamics of rational binary counting languages.
+In particular, it shows that p+q states are necessary and sufficient with one work-stack symbol, while max(p,q) states are necessary and sufficient with two or more work-stack symbols, and it extends the analysis to bounded-push and other structured representation models.

+**higher_dimensional_completion_geometry_dpda.pdf:** This paper extends the shortest-completion viewpoint from binary counting to higher-dimensional linear counting languages and studies the resulting algebraic and topological geometry of shortest paths.
+It characterizes quotient structures arising from optimal Parikh completions, proves a contractible-versus-circle dichotomy in rank one, identifies the emergence of local holes at higher rank, and derives eventual periodic geodesic behavior along residual rays.

 **UPDATE (August 10, 2026)**
 I developed two papers using my DPDA solution.
 The First paper: **completion_frontiers_dpda.pdf**